The Lifespan of our Universe: Summary

 \section{Summary}

-We start with $\Omega_{\rm m} + \Omega_{\phi,0} + \Omega_{\Lambda} =1$, where the matter density $\Omega_{\rm m} =0.28$ includes both the ordinary matter and the dark matter densities, while the dark energy density includes the axion energy density and the cosmological constant: $\Omega_{\phi,0} + \Omega_{\Lambda} =0.72$.
+We study a very simple axion plus $\Lambda$ model with $\Omega_{\rm m} + \Omega_{\phi,0} + \Omega_{\Lambda} =1$, where the matter density $\Omega_{\rm m} =0.28$ includes both the ordinary matter and the dark matter densities, while the dark energy density includes the axion energy density and the cosmological constant: $\Omega_{\phi,0} + \Omega_{\Lambda} =0.72$.
 Here, introducing a radiation density makes little difference.
 For the dark energy EoS $w= -1$, $\Omega_{\phi}=0$.
 For $w> -1$ and varying, the ultralight axion in the aDE model can explain its varying behavior, provided that $w \ge -1$.
-In fitting the DES/DESI data plus the CMB data, we determine the axion mass to be $m_\phi\simeq 2.93 \times 10^{-33}$ eV and $\Omega_{\phi,0} \simeq 2.33$, so $\Omega_{\Lambda}\simeq -1.61$.
+In fitting the DES data in combination with other constraints from CMB, BBN and age of the universe, we determine the axion mass to be $m_\phi\simeq 2.93 \times 10^{-33}$~eV and $\Omega_{\phi,0} \simeq 2.33$, so $\Omega_{\Lambda}\simeq -1.61$.
 This negative cosmological constant means that our universe contains the matter and the $\phi$ energy in an AdS space, resulting in its eventual contraction, ending in a big crunch.
 Defining the big crunch as the end of our universe allows us to estimate the lifespan of our universe to be about 33.3 billion years.

-We emphasize that the determination of the lifespan of our universe depends on the recent observation that $w > -1$ and the validity of the aDE model.
+We emphasize that the determination of the lifespan of our universe depends on the recent observation that $w > -1$ at small redshift and the validity of the aDE model.
 It is crucial that the DES/DESI observation is confirmed and the aDE model is rigorously tested.
 Fortunately, a number of projects measuring different aspects of the dark energy are forthcoming in the near future.
 We look forward to a more precise determination of the universe's lifespan.